liuwang203/CPSC437-Database-System-Project/README.md

 Project Report must include:

-•A project report must be divided up into the following sections:
+1. A project report must be divided up into the following sections:
-   ◦Introduction: What the main idea of the project is, what it does, etc ◦Motivation: why you chose the project, why its useful, etc.
+   (1) Introduction: What the main idea of the project is, what it does, etc (2) Motivation: why you chose the project, why its useful, etc.
-   ◦Challenges: technical challenges. etc
+   (3) Challenges: technical challenges. etc
-   ◦Solution: What NF the table design meets, the resulting tables, etc ◦What each member of the team worked on.
+   (4) Solution: What NF the table design meets, the resulting tables, etc (5) What each member of the team worked on.
-•Source code of the project with a clear README file.
+6. Source code of the project with a clear README file.
-•ER Diagram of your project.
+7. ER Diagram of your project.
-•A detailed explanation of each of your projects applications, such as what it is capable of doing.
+8. A detailed explanation of each of your projects applications, such as what it is capable of doing.